lynleyaldridge/webpage/content/post/2021-01-10-experimenting-with-sql/index.en.markdown

 projects: []
 ---

 In this post I talk through, step-by-step, a process I've been using to document the SQL learning I've been doing using R Markdown.
-I draw on a tutorial by Andrew Couch to create a database I can manipulate using RSQLite, using the Tidy Tuesday dataset featuring Taylor Swift and Beyoncé album data.
+I draw on a tutorial by Andrew Couch to create a database I can manipulate using RSQLite, using a Tidy Tuesday dataset featuring Taylor Swift and Beyoncé album data.
 I then run some example SQL queries using this data.

 # Introduction

-I've been wanting to document some SQL learning I've been doing lately, and at first I wasn't sure where to start.
-Then I found a you tube tutorial from Andrew Couch that talks through how to connect to a database using R Studio, and query this database using SQL (from within an R Markdown document).
-In this tutorial I load csv data into a simple sql database, to document my SQL learning journey.
+I've been wanting to document some SQL learning I've been doing lately, and was grateful to find a you tube tutorial from Andrew Couch.
+Here he talks through how to connect to a database using R Studio and query this database using SQL (from within an R Markdown document).
+In this tutorial I load csv data into a simple sql database and run some queries, to document my SQL learning journey.

 {{< youtube zAgTlZUugUE >}}